BPH, (Benign Prostatic Hyperplasia), or an enlarged prostate is a common condition.

 - 6.4 % of men reported decreased libido.

 - 3.7% of men saw a reduced volume of ejaculate.

 Less common side effects included: the growth of male breasts; tenderness, soreness, and pain in male breasts; rashes, allergic reactions, itching, hives, and swelling of the lips and face.

-Some men reported testicular pain, and there was a weak link to increased risk of developing male breast cancer.
+Some men report testicular pain, and there is a mild to moderate risk of developing male breast cancer.

 A 2014 meta-study coined the phrase “Post Finasteride Syndrome,” and noted that: